Dooders/Dooders/docs/Energy.md

 This approach is in line with thermodynamics and how life on Earth is able to continue.
 In the simulation, Dooders must utilize energy to evade thermal equilibrium, which is akin to a terminal state or death.

 The second law of thermodynamics dictates that systems tend to gravitate toward equilibrium without an external source of energy, leading to their eventual demise.
-This is analogous to a hurricane gradually losing power until it dissipates entirely.
+Similar to a hurricane gradually losing power until it dissipates entirely.

 So, if a Dooder does not extract and consume energy from the environment, eventually it will be removed from the simulation.